-Service Type Example Advocacy/Support Advocating on a client's behalf or supporting the client in a particular circumstance.
+Service Type Example Case support/review Session where substantial effort is invested and there is direct benefit to the client, including: Client engagement.
+For example, to support supervised contact and transition to self-management; risk identification, management and mitigation; and incidental support needs of clients Monitoring the progress of interventions.
+For example, consults between other professionals and undertaking unscheduled client-specific supervision to progress a case Preparing or documenting the case.
+For example, reading and writing reports and letters, maintaining case notes.
 Child/Youth focussed groups Group work to assist the children and young people of separating parents.
 Counselling Working through a particular issue such as relationship, separation and parenting concerns, as delivered by a person authorised to provide 'family counselling' as defined under the Family Law Act.
 Education and skills training Workshops and training to educate separating families about post separation parenting, conflict, dispute resolution and communication skills, and improving post separation relationships.
-Information/Advice/Referral Provision of information about post-separation issues.
-Provision of referrals to another Family Law service or other relevant service.
+Information/advice Provision of general information about post-separation parenting, children's needs and options for resolving family law disputes.
 Intake and assessment Assessing a client in an initial session to determine needs, undertaking screening and risk assessment and discussion around confidentiality.